klauspost/reedsolomon/README.md

 [3]: https://travis-ci.org/klauspost/reedsolomon.svg
 [4]: https://travis-ci.org/klauspost/reedsolomon

-Reed Solomon Erasure Coding in Go
+Reed-Solomon Erasure Coding in Go, with speeds exceeding 1GB/s/cpu core.

-This is a golang port of the [JavaReedSolomon](https://github.com/Backblaze/JavaReedSolomon) library released by [Backblaze](backblaze.com).
+This is a golang port of the [JavaReedSolomon](https://github.com/Backblaze/JavaReedSolomon) library released by [Backblaze](backblaze.com), with some additional optimizations.

 For an introduction on erasure coding, see the post on the [Backblaze blog](https://www.backblaze.com/blog/reed-solomon/).